 While furnace is in operation (“RUN” mode), keep fume hood sash closed and blast shield in front of the end facing open space.

-Make note of the user name, the loading date, estimated run time, and contents of reaction tubes in the log book.
-Include comments on number of segments and dwell times at various temperatures.

 Start-up and Running a Program

 Wear clean gloves when operating controller regulators, buttons and switches.

 Press the picture and parameter keys simultaneously to go to the main menu.
 To use a program, press “A/MAN” to toggle to the automatic setting.